 - Talk about it.
 Be vocal about your feelings, especially to your healthcare professional.

 - Find a support group in your area.
 Sharing your experiences is a great way to overcome this illness.

 - Do your research to predict and explain what you are going through.

 - Take supplements like omega-3 or CBD edibles to help relieve depression symptoms

 - Antidepressants are also a good choice if your symptoms worsen.

 You Can Be Helped

-Once you are able to recognize the symptoms for PPD, you will able to get the right treatment.
-Hopefully your new bundle of joy will also bring you peace and happiness.
-Dips in mood and feelings of panic are normal with a new baby, but even if you do develop postpartum depression, just know there are ways to support and care for you.
+Once you can recognise the symptoms of PPD, you will be able to get the right treatment.
+Hopefully, your new bundle of joy will also bring you peace and happiness.
+Dips in mood and feelings of panic are normal with a new baby, but even if you develop postpartum depression, know there are ways to support and care for you.